Preskoči na glavni sadržaj

 A legitimate Croatian employer (or the agency they work with) will:

-Working conditions and safety
+What are the working conditions and safety standards?

 Most employers of foreign construction workers provide or arrange accommodation.
 Typically: